Letter from the Executive Director

 We continue to negotiate complex property transactions, the fruits of which will be brought to bear in the coming year.
 Our partners, especially the East Contra Costa County Habitat Conservancy and East Bay Regional Park District, have continued the work to encircle the Marsh Creek and Morgan Territory areas in open space and place critical protections over essential habitat corridors.
 We meet with landowners and developers alike to push for high-quality mitigation associated with new developments.
 We coordinate closely with our partners on strategic additions to the overall network of preserved lands on and around Mount Diablo.

 As part of our Forever Wild Capital Campaign, we are working to establish a Land Acquisition Opportunity Fund to ensure we are ready and able to act on a transaction quickly.

 For now, we continue to build up a strong foundation for future land conservation.

 LAND USE PLANNING

-The beautiful hills that lie between Pittsburg and central Contra Costa County face a huge threat.
-A Seeno company proposes to build 1,500 houses on top of this beautiful scenic ridgeline and next to the new Concord regional park.
+The beautiful hills that lie southwest of Pittsburg and separate central Contra Costa County from eastern Contra Costa County face a huge threat.
+A Seeno company is proposing the Faria project, which would build 1,500 houses on top of this beautiful scenic ridgeline and next to a new regional park.

 Land use advocacy is one of our most effective and important tools to protect the natural lands on and around Mount Diablo, but each victory must be defended as threats reappear again and again.
 Your support makes it possible for us to continue to defend natural lands like Sand Creek or Pittsburg’s hills before it’s too late.